-Kick Unhealthy Habits and Lose Weight for Good!
+Change Your Habits and Lose Weight for Good

-To help her clients have a less emotional response, she suggests you talk to yourself using the same tone as a GPS voice.
+To help her clients have a less emotional response, she suggests you redirect yourself like your GPS does.

-Rather than judge yourself for a completely understandable detour, "use your energy to get back on the right road," Rydin-Gray says.
+So don't judge yourself for a detour.
+"Use your energy to get back on the right road," Rydin-Gray says.

 Still, at times, you'll have to dig deep to fine-tune your motivation -- again.
 You'll have to rethink your environment and relationships.
 And you'll make mistakes.

 That's normal.
 It's how you change your behavior for good.